 Spread the word far and wide; use your personal platforms, but also search your town for Facebook pages that tout local businesses that are open for delivery, or websites that are aggregating small business options.

-If you normally partner with community groups like local schools or the Chamber of Commerce, ask if they can share your news on their social media channels.
+If you normally partner with community groups like local schools or the Canadian Chamber of Commerce, ask if they can share your news on their social media channels.

 Post regularly, and include everything from daily specials to customer appreciation.
 Show videos of your employees prepping deliveries and an inside look at your current hygiene procedures to help assuage any worries consumers might have.

-Let customers know how to reach you to place orders — whether it’s by landline, cellphone, email, or your website.
+Let customers know how to reach you to place orders — whether it’s by phone, email, or your website.
 Then make sure to check these channels regularly to ensure you haven’t missed an order.
 Follow up with customers to let them know their order was received, answer any questions they have, and keep them informed of delivery logistics.

 Ensure employee safety for newbie delivery drivers